-I really enjoyed it.
+I genuinely enjoyed it.
 It took generous liberties with Mrs. Winchester’s story, but who’s to say this stuff couldn’t have happened?
 Maybe I’m drinking the Kool-Aid, but I do think she had a connection to the ghosts.
-I mean, wouldn’t you feel that guilt eventually too?
+I mean, wouldn’t you feel her guilt eventually too?

 For those who don’t know her story, Mrs. Sarah Winchester married into the Winchester Repeating Arms Company family.
 Her husband and daughter died, and she inherited her wealth upon his death.
 Her doctor recommended that she move from the East Coast to the West Coast.
 She settled in San Jose, California for its Mediterranean weather, which helped her persistent health issues.